notblessy/mini-wallet/README.md

 - Before running, you need to create `Makefile` from the file `Makefile.sample`.
 Then run for debugging by `make run`.

+### API Documentations

+- To test the API, import `postman collection` from folder `api-docs/`.
+All the API is available there.

 ## Author

 ```